2020 property tax statements were mailed April 1 with due dates of May 11 and November 10.

-The Treasurer's office is now open to the public.
-We continue to encourage payment by mail or online.
+The Treasurer's office is open to the public.
+Due to COVID-19 we continue to encourage payment by mail or online when possible.
 A drop box is located at 20 N 3rd St, Lafayette.
-Also, Staley Credit Union, 1632 Union St, is accepting payment in the drive-thru.
+Also, Staley Credit Union, 1632 Union St, is accepting payment in the lobby and drive-thru.

 Click the Beacon image below to view property tax information and/or pay online.